KrishnaMehta123/Suggestedits/docs/Hyper Personalization/personalize-message-all/linked-content/personalize-linked-content-url.md

 <Image align="center" alt="Path Parameter Example" border={true} caption="Path Parameter Example" src="https://files.readme.io/1c6e77f-Example_for_Path_Parameters.png" />

-### Query Parameters
+## Query Parameters

-Query parameters are key-value pairs appended to the end of a URL that provide additional information to an API endpoint.
+Query parameters are key-value pairs appended to the end of a URL that provides additional information to an API endpoint.
 They are used to modify the behavior or content returned by the server.
 Query parameters are separated from the base URL by a question mark (?), and multiple parameters are separated by an ampersand (&).

 If we refer to the following image, the query parameters will be: `articletopic` and `user`.